Note: This scheme has now closed. The content on this page is for information only.

-The Scheme will provide an opportunity to apply for a £100 pre-paid card to spend in local businesses as part of a range of programmes aimed to stimulate economic recovery.
+The Scheme provided an opportunity to apply for a £100 pre-paid card to spend in local businesses as part of a range of programmes aimed to stimulate economic recovery.

-The card can be used in any local business that accepts card payments.
-It cannot be used online or for gambling, or paying for certain legal or financial services.
+The card could be used in any local business that accepts card payments.
+It could not be used online or for gambling, or paying for certain legal or financial services.

-The Scheme aims to boost demand in our struggling towns, city centres and providing much needed support to our local businesses following the easing of Covid restrictions by the NI Executive and the gradual opening up of the economy.
+The Scheme aimed to boost demand in our struggling towns, city centres and provide much needed support to our local businesses following the easing of Covid restrictions by the NI Executive and the gradual opening up of the economy.

-To apply for the Scheme, you must be:
+To apply for the Scheme, you had to be:

 - resident in Northern Ireland